 Just when the winter gloom sets in, and the outdoor palette of colors seems to be another variation of gray, I start having fantasies about escaping to a brightly tinted, temperate world.
 I see myself indulging in a Christmas menu featuring tropical fruits and tongue-teasing spice.
 I feel the steel drums beat.
 I can hear the white sand beckon.
-And, of course, an imaginary fruity, umbrella topped drink cools my thirst.
+And, of course, an imaginary fruity, umbrella-topped drink cools my thirst.
 Then I check the airfare for an island holiday and quickly came back to reality.
 Christmas in tropics is just too financially prohibitive for a freelance food writer and culinary instructor.
-But maybe I could bring the tropics to my home, with the right Christmas menu and a plan!
+But maybe I could bring the tropics to my home, with the right beach Christmas menu and a plan!

-Create a getaway at home
+Create a tropical getaway at home

 So I’ve decided to make my own island retreat, with the company of a few friends, right in my Southern California beach home.
 The colors outdoors may be pallid, but I’m going to create an enchanted tropical glow inside.
 How can you have a festive island bash?
 Here are a few suggestions to create a hot, hot, hot exotic holiday:

 Spin some reggae music, and set a buffet table with vivid linens and lush flowers.
 Tropical fruits are in the height of the season, so fill a beautiful bowl with pineapple, star fruit, passion fruit, mangoes, and papaya.
 Palm fronds or banana leaves make a gorgeous display on the tabletop, place platters of food on top of them and you’re an instant designer.

 Get good-quality dark rum, like Meyers, and follow this classic West Indies recipe: One of sour, two of sweet, three of strong and four of weak.
 You can use lime juice or lemon juice for your sour, simple syrup or grenadine for your sweet, island dark rum as your strong and any type of juice (pineapple, mango, orange) for your weak component.
-Stir and top it off with a sprinkling of freshly grated nutmeg, and snap, you’re transported to your favorite white sand beach.
+Stir and top it off with a sprinkling of freshly grated nutmeg, (a noted aphrodisiac), and snap, you’re transported to your favorite white sand beach.

 Keep your Christmas menu simple

-Chicken Roti Skewers
+- Chicken Roti Skewers

-West Indian Roti
+- West Indian Roti

-Caribbean Pumpkin Soup with Lobster and Cocoa Nibs
+- Caribbean Pumpkin Soup with Lobster and Cocoa Nibs

-Ginger Cake with Tropical Rum Salsa
+- Ginger Cake with Tropical Rum Salsa

 FREE APHRODISIAC NEWSLETTER